contefran/dungeonpy/Readme.md

 Players cannot spoof another player's identity, claim DM privileges, or connect twice under the same name.

-### What players can and cannot see

-- **Fog of war** is enforced server-side: each player's snapshot contains only their own explored tiles, not the full map.
-- **Invisible** tokens are stripped from player snapshots unless the receiving player has *See Invisible*.
-- **Hidden** tokens are never included in player snapshots.
-- Chat messages are routed point-to-point: a DM message to Alice is never sent to Bob's connection.

 ### Summary

 | Scenario | Recommended settings |